thatgracehuang/Performing-Robots/FinalProject/README.md

 Chair
 Something to move this robot around in (A trolley maybe?)

-Other notes:
+Program outlines and components.

-Robot components as stand ins for a human body:
+Each of the Robot components will be stand ins for parts of a human body:
-Head - tape recorder, stepper motors allow it to move like a head Heart/chest - Projector and printer
+Head - tape recorder, 2 stepper motors allow it to move like a head.
+At certain hard-coded time, motors go to particular positions.
+Heart/chest - Projector and printer - Projector will be connected to an isadora patch.
+Present visuals can be toggled between from my laptop.
 Belly - space under printer and table, will have sides that come off to reveal insides which can light up or store things.
+At certain hard coded time, the lights will turn on, off or flicker.
+A solenoid attached to one panel will release and push it open at a preset time.
+A servo motor holds the front facing panel shut, and a certain time, it will move 180 degrees and release the panel.
 Arm - a stick with a photoframe attached.
 Will frame assistant’s face when seated.
-Lined with neopixel strip to illuminate assistant’s face. can move up and down
+Lined with neopixel strip to illuminate assistant’s face. it can move up and down with a stepper motor, working same as the head's motors.
+Neopixels will glow white, red or off at certain times (hard coded)
-Transmitter- for internet access (in world of the story)
+Transmitter prop- for "internet access" (actually just a prop to explain how robot communicates online)

+Other notes:
 Story thoughts:
 The robot was created as a story-telling program
 It fell in love with its creator